 A few studies have shown that acupuncture is useful in treating allergic rhinitis when used along with standard care.
 It may also be helpful on its own in pediatric populations.

 For Healthcare Professionals

-Acupuncture is beneficial for osteoarthritis of the knee (1) (2) (3), chronic mechanical neck pain (4), Bell palsy (72), and fibromyalgia symptoms (5).
+Acupuncture is beneficial for osteoarthritis of the knee (1) (2) (3), chronic neck pain (4), Bell’s palsy (72), and fibromyalgia symptoms (5).
 Acupressure (6) and acupuncture (7) (8) (9) were superior to physical therapy and/or usual care in treating patients with low back pain.
-Acupuncture reduced high blood pressure (10) and the severity of hot flashes in postmenopausal women (11) .
-Acupuncture is as effective as counseling in reducing symptoms of depression (77), but had mixed results for treating major depressive disorder (12) (13).
-In addition, studies show benefits of acupuncture for peripheral neuropathy (14), including that associated with diabetes (15), AIDS (16)(17), and chemotherapy (18)(19)(80).
-It also reduced the risk of stroke in patients with traumatic brain injury (78).
-Data from clinical trials support use of acupuncture for chronic headache (20) (21) (22), but there was no difference between true and sham acupuncture.
-However, the treatments were more effective compared with a no acupuncture control (23).
-Conclusions from a meta-analysis show that acupuncture is an effective treatment for chronic pain (67).
+Acupuncture reduced high blood pressure (10) and hot flash severity (11) in postmenopausal women.
+It was as effective as counseling for depression symptoms (77), but had mixed results for treating major depressive disorder (12) (13).
+Acupuncture reduced stroke risk in patients with traumatic brain injury (78).
+Data from clinical trials also support its use for chronic headache (20) (21) (22), and although there was no difference between true and sham acupuncture, both treatments were more effective compared with a no-acupuncture control (23).

-Acupuncture is generally safe and well tolerated by patients (68) (69) including children (47)(48)(49).
+Acupuncture is generally safe, well tolerated (47) (48) (49) (68) (69), and cost-effective (9) (33) (34).
 Some conditions require continuous treatments in order to achieve long-term effect.
 Animal studies suggest caffeine can inhibit the pain relieving effect of acupuncture (102).
 Pregnant women, patients with lymphedema, those wearing pacemakers, and those with low platelet count should inform their practitioners before receiving treatment.